atk4/data/docs/persistence.rst

     $m->save();  // stores creation time just fine and also will loade it.

-.. note:: If you hae been following our "Domain" vs "Persistence" then
+.. note:: If you have been following our "Domain" vs "Persistence" then
     you can probably see that all of the above functionality described in this section apply only to the "Domain" model.